shahverd/shahverd.github.com/_books/contents/2022-12-25-Technopoly: The Surrender of Culture to Technology.md

 ---
 layout: book
-title:  "Technopoly: The Surrender of Culture to Technology"
+title:  Technopoly: The Surrender of Culture to Technology
 author: mostafa
 categories: [ Books ]
-tags: [red, yellow]
+tags: [  ]
 image: images/books/technology.jpg
-description: "My review of the book 'Technopoly: The Surrender of Culture to Technology', by 'Neil Postman'"
+description: My review of the book 'Technopoly: The Surrender of Culture to Technology', by 'Neil Postman'
-rating: 4.5
+rating:

 comments: true
 featured: true
 hidden: false